10 Days in Istanbul Turkey Itinerary in the Winter

 Galata Tower

 Now that we’re in the Galata area, of course, we had to see the Galata Tower.
-The walk towards the Galata Tower can be quite a steep one so make sure you wear comfortable shoes.
-It costs 100 Turkish liras to enter and go up to the top of the tower.
-An elevator will take you up to the 6th floor and then it’s two storeys of stairs to get to the very top.
-A narrow balcony on the top floor will give you a panoramic view of the whole city of Istanbul.
-There used to be a cafe up there but it no longer exists.
+The walk towards the Galata Tower can be quite steep so make sure you wear comfortable shoes.
+Once you get your entry ticket, an elevator will take you up to the 6th floor, followed by two storeys of stairs to get to the very top.
+A narrow balcony on the top floor will give you a panoramic view of the whole city.
+There used to be a cafe up there, but it no longer exists.

-Apart from beautiful bird’s eye views, there are some exhibitions on the lower floors to walk you through the history of the Galata Tower and the Genoese colonisation during the Byzantine Empire.
-It was the tallest building in Constantinople then and was built as a watchtower as part of the Walls of Galata.
+Apart from beautiful bird’s eye views, there are some exhibitions on the lower floors that walk you through the history of the Galata Tower and the Genoese colonisation during the Byzantine Empire.
+It was the tallest building then in Constantinople and was built as a watchtower as part of the Walls of Galata.
 Its original name was “Christea Turris”, which translates into the “Tower of Christ”.

 Galata Simicisi

 We returned to the Karakoy area after visiting the Galata Tower and popped into Galata Simicisi for a quick bite.
-When in Turkey, you can find Simit bread everywhere but our AirBnB host recommended us Galata Simicisi, which is a small humble local bakery in the area.
-Plain simit aside, you can find them in the form of sandwiches, nicely layered with some fresh tomatoes, lettuce, and cheese.
-To be honest, I couldn’t taste much difference compared to other stalls but you generally can’t go wrong with a simit.
-Do note that it’s a cash-only shop so remember to carry some with you.
+When in Turkey, you can find Simit bread everywhere, but our AirBnB host recommended us Galata Simicisi, which is a small, humble local bakery in the area.
+Plain simit aside, you can find them in the form of sandwiches, nicely layered with fresh tomatoes, lettuce, and cheese.
+To be honest, I couldn’t taste much difference compared to other stalls, but you generally can’t go wrong with a simit.
+Note that Galata Simicisi is a cash-only shop.

 Galataport & Bosphorus Strait

-From there, we decided to walk to our next sight and that means walking through the Galataport & Bosphorus Strait.
+From there, we decided to walk to our next sight, and that means walking through the Galataport & Bosphorus Strait.
 Galataport is a new mall in the area as part of Karakoy’s development project.
-It’s very modern and already got plenty of shops and restaurants there.
+It’s very modern and already has plenty of shops and restaurants there.
 There are benches by the cruise ports where you can enjoy the panoramic views of the Bosphorus and Golden Horn.

-After passing the Galataport and continuing along the Bosphorus Strait, we’ve arrived at the famous Dolmabche Palace.
+After passing the Galataport and continuing along the Bosphorus Strait, we’ve arrived at the famous Dolmabahçe Palace.
 If lavish palaces are your thing, then you must not miss out on this.
-Built during the 19th century, the Dolmabche Palace is considered one of the most glamorous palaces in the world.
-It served as a home to the late sultans and founder of modern Turkey, Ataturk.
+Built during the 19th century, the Dolmabahçe Palace is considered one of the most glamorous palaces in the world.
+It served as a home to the late sultans and the founder of modern Turkey, Atatürk.

 Those intricately designed gates facing the Bosphorus have become a famous photo spot today and are quite impressive sights.
-Photos are not allowed inside the palace but you can expect some exceptionally grand and impressive architectural work.
-The palace very much has a distinct European touch to it and its gold-lined rooms reminded me of the Palace of Versailles in Paris and hints of Venice’s Doges Palace.
-The amount of gold, diamonds, and crystal housed in the Dolmabche Palace is blindingly flashy and certainly reflects how wealthy the Ottomans were.
+Photos are not allowed inside the palace, but you can expect some exceptionally grand and impressive architectural work.
+The palace very much has a distinct European influence, and its gold-lined rooms reminded me of the Palace of Versailles in Paris and hints of Venice’s Doge’s Palace.
+The amount of gold, diamonds, and crystal housed in the Dolmabahçe Palace is blindingly flashy and reflects how wealthy the Ottomans were.

 Ortakoy

-The original plan was to keep walking along the Bosphorus Strait to reach Ortakoy.
-However, the weather took a bad turn again and it wouldn’t make sense to stay out there in the windy snow for the Instagram-famous photo spot.
-We decided that it was best to drop it and head back towards Galataport, which is a lot easier for finding food and close to our Airbnb, in case the weather got even worse.
+The original plan was to keep walking along the Bosphorus Strait to reach Ortaköy.
+However, the weather took a bad turn again.
+We decided it was best to forget about it and head back towards Galataport to be closer to our Airbnb, in case the weather got worse (and it did).

 Dinner at Sait

 We stayed at Galataport for a little bit to escape the rain and ended up at Sait restaurant for dinner.
 Sait is a seafood restaurant, with very nice interiors and ambience.
-They told us they would be shutting early due to the heavy snow so I don’t know if this impacted what we were offered as food options.
+They told us they would be shutting early due to the heavy snow, so I don’t know if this impacted the food options we were offered.
 But basically, there wasn’t a menu to read from.
-Instead, we were asked to take a look at the seafood counter & salad display and pick what we want.
+Instead, we were asked to take a look at the seafood counter & salad display and pick what we wanted.

-Anyhow, we ended up getting some calamari, oysters and sun-dried tomatoes to start, and then a whole seabass to share which comes with potatoes and grilled onions as well.
+We ended up getting some calamari, oysters and sun-dried tomatoes to start, and then a whole seabass to share which comes with potatoes and grilled onions as well.
 The seafood quality was great and we enjoyed our food overall.
-Again, perhaps it’s the early closing, we did get the impression of wanting us to leave even though it was still early in the night.
+Perhaps it’s the early closing, we did get the impression of wanting us to leave even though it was still early in the night.

-After we left, we were greeted with heavy and thick snow (that explains why the staff were so keen to leave I suppose!).
+After we left, we were greeted with heavy and thick snow (that explained why the staff were so keen to leave!).
 We managed to trot back to our AirBnB with a few snow fights in between and called it a day.

 5th Day